Alfred Dolamore (1835-1910) – death in the canal

 Elizabeth and Alfred’s children were:

-- Henry Robert Dolamore (1877-1960).
-Born in Stafford, Henry joined the Royal Navy and toiled as a stoker in the navy.
-The 1921 census shows him on HMS Westminster, a torpedo boat destroyer, based at Harwich in Essex.
-He later moved to Derby and worked as machine shop labourer.
-The Derby Daily Telegraph of 23 September 1952 reported that he’d been arrested on the grounds that he had tried to commit suicide at Sandiacre by jumping into the canal.
-He died in the city eight years later.
+• Henry Robert Dolamore (1877-1960), who was born in Stafford on 20 August 1877.
+He joined the Royal Navy and toiled as a stoker, the 1911 Census recording him on board the battleship HMS Albemarle moored at Weymouth Bay off the south coast of England.
+He served in the First World War and the 1921 Census showed him on HMS Westminster, a torpedo boat destroyer, based at Harwich in Essex.
+He later moved to Derbyshire, where he was shown in the 1939 Register working as a machine shop labourer.
+The Derby Daily Telegraph of 23 September 1952 reported that he’d been arrested on the grounds that he had tried to commit suicide at Sandiacre in Derbyshire by jumping into a canal.
+He died in Derbyshire eight years later.
 I’ve found no evidence of a marriage.